isomerpages/mlaw-cmc/index.md

           description: We offer in-person mediation at 20 locations islandwide.
 Virtual mediation is an option for less complex disputes.
         - title: Time
-          description: A mediation session typically takes about 4 hours and is available from Mondays to Fridays and on Saturday mornings.
+          description: A mediation session takes about 2 to 4 hours and is available from Mondays to Fridays and on Saturday mornings.
         - title: Privacy
           description: Matters discussed during mediation and identity of the parties are kept confidential.